 Disability Inclusion Contexts and Concepts (ORG 1.2)

-This is the first of a three-module course that introduces concepts, contexts, and perceptions of living, working, and volunteering with a disability.
-This module provides the background that participants will build upon in module 2 and 3.
+This is the second of a four-module suite that introduces concepts, contexts, and perceptions of living, working, and volunteering with a disability.
+This module provides the background that participants will build upon in module 3 and 4.

 The design uses exercises to encourage participants to relate disability to their personal and professional lives to understand the importance of attitudinal perspectives in creating an inclusive workplace.
 It focuses participant thinking on whether their organisation is ready to move to be inclusive and provides the direction for the preparation to do so.